geosir/clubhub/README.md

 You can create and edit users at the `/admin/auth/user` URL.
 Users can be designated to these roles by adding them to the appropriate Group.
 Superusers can be created by checking the Superuser option on the User's profile.
 Make sure you enable "Staff Status" for these users so that they can log into the administration panel.
 These users will access the administration panel (with different permissions) through the same `/admin` URL.

+Note that by default the superuser is not an Approver, even though the superuser has full permissions.
+This means that the superuser is not notified for new event submissions.
+If you would like to receive notifications as the superuser, just edit your user under the Users editor and add yourself to the Approvers group.

 To deploy Club Hub on digital displays, you can direct the displays to show the `/present` page.
 This will display all events by default.
 To display specific subsets of posters, assign them to a Hub Group and use the `/present/h/<hub group name>` endpoint instead.
 Note that campus-internal restrictions apply to the presentation as well, so if you would like to display campus-internal events then the browser must be logged in.
 The slideshow works best in Google Chrome or Chromium browsers.